Apply to this Program

 - Consult the Office of International Programs as early as possible to get assistance on course selections at Loyola so that you are prepared for Leuven.

 - If you plan to pursue graduate or professional education and/or take examinations that require you to submit documentation of courses and credits taken abroad, it is your responsibility to ensure in advance of going overseas that your courses and credits abroad will be accepted by the graduate and/or professional schools that you will apply to in the future.

 - Students have to follow the same prerequisites for courses abroad as you would at Loyola.
 Therefore, make sure you have satisfied any prerequisite(s) in order to be able to take certain core or major courses at KU Leuven.
 Also, KU Leuven has prerequisites that you will have to satisfy in order to register for courses abroad.

 - Course information is subject to change without notification.
 It is best to have as many course options as possible when studying abroad for the year.

-- All students should have at least a 3.00 cumulative GPA at the end of their spring semester prior to studying abroad at KU Leuven.
-Those students who are accepted below the admissions requirement of the cumulative GPA of 3.00 must continue to improve their overall cumulative GPA by the end of the spring semester prior to going abroad.
+- All students should have at least a 3.00 cumulative GPA at the end of their spring semester prior to studying abroad at KU Leuven in the fall for the year and fall only.
+Students studying in the spring should also have a 3.000 cumulative GPA at the end of their fall semester.
+Those students who are accepted below the admissions requirement of the cumulative GPA of 3.00 must continue to improve their overall cumulative GPA by the end of the spring and fall semesters prior to going abroad.

 - If a student drops below the cumulative GPA on which he/she is accepted, the initial acceptance can be rescinded by either Loyola, KU Leuven or both, and the student will be financially responsible for any payments made on his/her behalf (airline tickets, housing, tuition, travel assistance plan, etc., at the time of removal from the program.